-Course Name Boardgames history, theory and design Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027024 Instructor(s) (Institution) MARTIN Paul Course Objectives This course is designed to give students a deep un as designed objects.
-Boardgames have been aroun all around the world.
-The early part of the cours different genres of boardgames and theories that h Throughout the course, students will play, discuss all games on this course are boardgames or card g d for at least 5,000 years and se will explore this fascinat: help us understand how they s and analyse games from a d have been part of cultures from ing history.
-We will then look at work as systems to produce play. range of genres.
-Please note that Course Goals By the end of the course, students should be able: To understand and explain the cultural history of To understand, explain and compare different theo To be able to discuss different boardgame genres a To communicate more confidently through English To critically discuss the pros and cons of different To work with others weighing pros and cons of diff To present ideas about games in a clear and concis ories of how boardgames wor and design elements a in informal and formal sett games in English ferent design decisions Course Schedule Week 1: Introduction and course outline Week 2: Games, play and society Week 3: The cultural history of boardgames I: Ancient games Week 4: The cultural history of boardgames II: Medieval games Week 5: The cultural history of boardgames II: Modern games Week 6: Let's Play 1: Playing games from across the history of boardgames Week 7: Mid-term quiz and introduction to boardgame analysis Week 8: Boardgame genres Week 9: Game mechanics 1 Week 10: Game mechanics 2 Week 11: The psychology of boardgames Week 12: Let's Play 2: Playing different genres Week 13: Remixing games 1: This week, students will create new games by combining elements of games we've played previously in the course Week 14: Remixing games 2: Students will build a prototype of a remixed game Week 15: Review and evaluation preparation Homework Week 16: Student presentations Students will be expected to positively do preparation for and review of lesson material.
+Course Name Boardgames history, theory and design Semester, Year 1st semester Number of Credits 2 Credits Course level 1000 Course Number 027024 Instructor(s) (Institution) MARTIN Paul Course Objectives This course is designed to give students a deep understanding of the history of boardgames and how they work as designed objects.
+Boardgames have been around for at least 5,000 years and have been part of cultures from all around the world.
+The early part of the course will explore this fascinating history.
+We will then look at different genres of boardgames and theories that help us understand how they work as systems to produce play.
+Throughout the course, students will play, discuss and analyse games from a range of genres.
+Please note that all games on this course are boardgames or card games.
+The course does not include computer games.
+Course Goals By the end of the course, students should be able: To understand and explain the cultural history of boardgames To understand, explain and compare different theories of how boardgames work as designed systems.
+To be able to discuss different boardgame genres and design elements To communicate more confidently through English in informal and formal settings To critically discuss the pros and cons of different games in English To work with others weighing pros and cons of different design decisions To present ideas about games in a clear and concise way Course Schedule Week 1: Introduction and course outline Week 2: Games, play and society Week 3: The cultural history of boardgames I: Ancient games Week 4: The cultural history of boardgames II: Medieval games Week 5: The cultural history of boardgames II: Modern games Week 6: Let's Play 1: Playing games from across the history of boardgames Week 7: Mid-term quiz and introduction to boardgame analysis Week 8: Boardgame genres Week 9: Game mechanics 1 Week 10: Game mechanics 2 Week 11: The psychology of boardgames Week 12: Let's Play 2: Playing different genres Week 13: Remixing games 1: This week, students will create new games by combining elements of games we've played previously in the course Week 14: Remixing games 2: Students will build a prototype of a remixed game Week 15: Review and evaluation preparation Homework Week 16: Student presentations Students will be expected to positively do preparation for and review of lesson material.
 Instructors will give a general explanation regarding preparations for the course at the beginning of the semester, and will also provide specific instructions as appropriate throughout the semester regarding preparation for individual classes.
 Students will also be expected to proactively establish their own goals and learning plans and to carry them out by themselves.
 If students do not prepare adequately, they may fail to master the content of the course and consequently there is a possibility that they be unable to gain credit.
 Students are therefore strongly recommended to earnestly and systematically engage in preparation for classes.
-Grading System Multiple choice quiz on the cultural history of boardgames: 30% Active participation in class sessions, as measured by contributions to in-class: 30% Final individual student presentation, potential topics for presentation will be provided: 40% Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or may register for this course. above advanced-intermedia te level (TOEFL-ITP score<500)
+Grading System Multiple choice quiz on the cultural history of boardgames: 30% Active participation in class sessions, as measured by contributions to in-class: 30% Final individual student presentation, potential topics for presentation will be provided: 40% Textbooks / Reading List Websites Website of Laboratory Additional Information Students with English language proficiency at or may register for this course. above advanced-intermedia te level (TOEFL-ITP score < 500)